josecarlosgt/Web-Design-and-Development/README.md

 </nav>
 ```

+Browsers come with several default CSS rules for elements like links and list items.
 Apply the following CSS rules to style the links in the navigation menu:

 ```css
 nav a {